gryzus24/ziew/README.md

       state: 0 - battery is discharging,
              1 - battery is charging,
              2 - battery is full,
-             3 - battery is not-charging,
+             3 - battery is not charging,
              4 - unknown state.

       Example color lines